 Do you check in on a virtual mom group regularly?
 Wonderful.
 How do you feel when you close that app or browser to move on with your daily tasks?
 Do you feel you helped or encouraged a fellow mom?
 Do you feel helped and encouraged?
 Or are you there for the drama?
 When was the last time drama left you relaxed and recharged?

 You have to be honest with yourself and be ready to give up something you do for “me time” if it doesn’t leave you rested.
 Replace it with something that recharges and inspires you.
 It may be a walk outside while listening to an uplifting podcast, or a mid-day bath (why not?) with your favorite book.

 Make your day work for you

-After you review your daily diary, ask yourself some questions and answer honestly.
+After you review your daily time diary, ask yourself some questions and answer honestly.
 Then make some decisions, and stick to them.
 Make room for new things.
 Break old habits and make new ones.